-The idea behind these features is simple : we expect fraudsters to have a higher total cost in general, because what would be the point to fraud for small amounts of money?
-We can validate this hypothesis by looking at the mean cost, days and number of prescriptions of non fraudsters versus fraudsters:
+The idea behind these features is simple: we expect fraudsters to have a higher total cost in general, because what would be the point of committing fraud for smaller amounts of money?
+We can validate this hypothesis by looking at the mean cost, days, and number of prescriptions of non-fraudsters versus fraudsters.

-But things are often not that simple: some physicians prescribe a lot of drugs (General Practitioners or example) or highly expensive drugs (Oncologists, Cardiologists, ...).
+But things are often not that simple: some physicians prescribe a lot of drugs (general practitioners or example) or highly expensive drugs (oncologists, cardiologists, ...).
 So a high total cost could be explained by other factors.
-On the other hand, some fraudsters will particularly use one drug to fraud.
+On the other hand, some fraudsters will particularly use one drug to commit fraud.
 We can attempt to catch this by measuring the maximum and the variance of the cost.

 Since we are using data from PartD between 2011 and 2013, I choose to only look at NPI excluded since 2014.
 Indeed, we need to have data on the fraudster, so we can exclude any date before 2011.
 We will also have a problem if the exclusion happened during a year we have in PartD because this could lead to biased values of PartD due to exclusion.
 As a result, our target is not perfect since some fraud NPIs are still in the dataset with a target value of "not fraudster".
 We also face the problem of having an extremely unbalanced dataset: there are only 298 fraudsters for 808022 NPIs (ie. 0.037 % of fraudsters).

 We can still use our features to create simple fraud models, but using Dataiku, our model does not perform very well:

 Can we do better?
 Let's try to get some better features.
-Why would a physician fraud medicare?
-Perhaps to make more money either by selling the drugs (by making fake prescriptions) or by charging medicare too much for some drugs.
-The first reason raises the question of which drugs could be the fraudsters favorite : probably the very expensive one or the drugs that could be use in a "recreational way".
-The second one boils down to looking at outliers in the unit price of drugs distribution.
+Why would a physician defraud Medicare?
+Perhaps to make more money either by selling the drugs (by making fake prescriptions) or by charging Medicare too much for some drugs.
+The first reason raises the question of which drugs could be the fraudsters favor: probably the very expensive ones or the drugs that could be use in a "recreational way".
+The second one boils down to looking at outliers in the unit price of drug distribution.

 Let's add some features to our model.
-As we said before we could have some physician having normal behaviour except for certain drugs.
-We could catch that by checking at the outliers in cost distribution or more simply at the 99 percentile of the distribution.
+As we said before we could have some physicians behaving normally except for certain drugs.
+We could catch that by checking for the outliers in cost distribution or more simply at the 99 percentile of the distribution.
 But since some drugs are mostly prescribed by certain specialities, we have to check percentiles by drug and speciality.
 Now if we add +1 to a NPI score every time the corresponding physician is in the 99 percentiles for a drug and a speciality we get a new set of interesting features.

 We can do the same for the unitary price distribution for each drug.
-Does a physician tend to charge medicare too much for a particular drug?
-We can easily translate that using a few window function in SQL:
+Does a physician tend to charge Medicare too much for a particular drug?
+We can easily translate that using a few window functions in SQL:

-Using these new features we get a result that is not really better than previously.
+Using these new features we get a result that is not really better than what we had previously.
 Maybe our features are not that well designed and we need to review our outlier definition.
-Let's try to replace these features with something "classical" and let's define an outlier as a point that has a greater value than the mean plus four standard deviations.
+Let's try to replace these features with something "classical" and define an outlier as a point that has a greater value than the mean plus four standard deviations.
 It is easily done via SQL using the following query :

 Now our models give: